notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 It feels irresponsible to create environments for people to live and work in without having a more rigorous way to assess our designs.
 Buildings have very long lifespans.
 It's not uncommon for a building to be expected to last 50 years.
 It is unlikely that we would tolerate experimentation over such a long time span in other domains when a less committed method[^5] is available.
 Our problem is that a less committed method is not yet available, but its availability is within our grasp.
 We have all the pieces in place, the mathematical foundation of simulation, the immersive environments of virtual reality, the building physics and meteorology to model the way that the physical environment influences the _building_.
 What we don't have is the data to back up a simulation of human behaviour in buildings.

-My assertion here is that we, as a field concerned with the human aspects of building design, are being negligent in not addressing the lack of data that makes it impossible to do good occupancy simulations.
+My assertion here is that we---as a field concerned with the human aspects of building design---are being negligent in not addressing the lack of data that makes it impossible to do good occupancy simulations.
 Following from that, we ought to do something about it, but it's not obvious how to start.
 This is what I'll try and work out below.

 ## What I'd like to come up with